 What to know more about:

-Book a Speech or Workshop on a better way to address cultural differences
+Book a Speech, Guest lecture or Workshop on a better way to address cultural differences

-Dr Finn Majlergaard has worked with hundreds of companies around the world leveraging the cultural diversity.
-Book him for a speech or workshop on how you can work with cultural diversity and cultural synergies in a better and more holistic way
+Dr Finn Majlergaard has worked with hundreds of companies around the world leveraging cultural diversity.
+He is also a visiting professor at numerous business schools and universities around the world.
+Book him for a speech, lecture or workshop on how you can work with cultural diversity and cultural synergies in a better and more intelligent way without using any stereotypes.

 Read more here